Healthy Homes Assessment Tomoana

 Starting 1 July 2024

-• All rentals houses are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All rental houses are required to comply with Healthy Homes Standard regardless of when the tenancy first began.

 Unreasonable Gaps & Holes